mohitkarnani/matching-code/README.md

 # matching-code
-Implementation of Gale-Shapley deferred acceptance algorithm in MATLAB.
+Implementation of the Gale-Shapley deferred acceptance algorithm in MATLAB.